nextflow-io/nextflow/docs/google.rst

     ./nextflow run rnaseq-nf -profile gcp -work-dir gs://my-bucket/work

-.. tip:: Make sure to use a Google Storage bucket as the Nextflow work directory and as a location for pipeline input data.
+.. tip:: Make sure to specify a Google Storage path, containing at a bucket sub-directory, as the Nextflow work directory and as a location for pipeline input data.

 .. note:: The ``nextflow`` launcher script is created in the instance ``HOME`` directory.